Hephaestus256/Lode-Runner-Arduino/README.md

 3) Wire up the circuit diagram.
 It's the JPEG.
 4) Installl the SD card library and the Adafruit GFX library
 5) A mini SD card
+6) Put some of the levels on the SD card off of an "lr" directory to play them

 I think that's all.
 Let me know if I'm leaving out anything.